vfsaez/booking-api/README.md

 Notes

-The API implements an authentication and authorization scheme using JWT Endpoints require User to be logged in to access them, except the session creation/login endpoint -- No public registration endpoint is provided
+The API implements an authentication and authorization scheme using JWT Endpoints require User to be logged in to access them, except the login endpoint -- No public registration endpoint is provided -> Only admins can create users